oguzhanatas/selectPoly/README.rst

 ======
 selectPoly
 ======
-A simple selecting module with using interactive points in python You can change input parameters on the functions as you wish (I gave a sample in the scripts)
+A simple selecting module with using interactive polygonal points in python You can change input parameters on the functions as you wish (I gave a sample in the scripts)

 **when you run the code, it shows a figure on your screen and you can move the polygonal point(red dot) holding your mouse click**